WarrenK-design/IOT-Gateway-BLE-MQTT-and-Node.js/README.md

 # Introduction
 This repository holds the code for the implmentation of a IOT network.
 The sensory device in the network is the BBC microbit, the gatway device is the Rapsberry Pi and at the cloud layer is an MQTT broker.

+Note the front end code is located in the repo - https://github.com/WarrenK-design/WarrenK-design-IOT-Network-NodeJS-HTML The low level sensory device code for the BBC microbit is located in the repo - https://github.com/WarrenK-design/BBC-Microbit-Bluetooth-and-i2c-communication

 ## Overview of documentation

 The purpose of this document is to provide details on the system being implemented.
 The document will detail: